Ovoviviparity: Ovoviviparity

 In some species, the internally developing embryos rely solely on yolk.
 This is known as "yolk-sac viviparity" and is regarded as a type of lecithotrophy (no maternal provisioning).
 Other species exhibit matrotrophy, in which the embryo exhausts its yolk supply early in gestation and the mother provides additional nutrition.
 This additional provisioning may be in the form of unfertilized eggs (intrauterine oophagy), uterine secretions (histotrophy) or it may be delivered through a placenta.
 The first two of these modes were categorized under histotroph viviparity, or aplacental viviparity.

+Examples

+Fish

+In seahorses, zygotes remain in the male's ventral "marsupium".

 Amphibians

 The young of ovoviviparous amphibians are sometimes born as larvae, and undergo metamorphosis outside the body of the mother.
 Modes of reproduction include based on relations between zygote and parents: